unosquare/swan/README.md

 // Using DependencyContainer to create an instance of MessageHub var messageHub = DependencyContainer.Current.Resolve<IMessageHub>() as MessageHub;

- // Here we create a simple message using a that has a string as its content var message = new MessageHubGenericMessage<string>(this, "SWAN");
+ // Here we create a simple message that has a string as its content var message = new MessageHubGenericMessage<string>(this, "SWAN");

  // We suscribe to our message hub